eiriklied/coffee_script_article/README.md

 The use of a debugger is more difficult when developing with a compiled language, as you will be debugging the compiled code.
 There are ongoing initiatives to develop a source mapper for CoffeeScript, which will allow debugging CoffeeScript's directly, but to date, nothing has yet been released.

 Lastly, you will need to fit CoffeeScript into your build process.
 Depending on your platform, there are several tools available for this.
-TODO: SKRIV SKIKKELIG
+TODO: Nevn WRO4j, JAWR og Mindscape Web Workbench.

 ## Conclusion
 win!